-- 1. Review the curriculum to ensure that SEN and disabled pupils can fully participate. - 2.
-Review and evaluate the physical environment of school to ensure that SEN and disabled pupils to take better advantage of education, benefits, facilities and services provided, and - 3.
-Ensure availability of accessible information to SEN and disabled pupils
+- 1. Increase the extent to which SEN and disabled pupils can participate in the curriculum - 2.
+Improve the physical environment of school to enable SEN and disabled pupils to take better advantage of education, benefits, facilities and services provided, and - 3.
+Improve the availability of accessible information to SEN and disabled pupils